cobalt12345/DeeplensMoneyCounter/README.md

 Deploy pretrained [model](model/patched_model.tar) and [lambda function](function/money-counter-function) to the device.
-It's necessary to increase a 'detection_threshold' in the lambda function to avoid appearance of bounding boxes as we don't need them on train images.
+It's necessary to increase a 'detection_threshold' in the lambda function to avoid appearance of bounding boxes as we don't need them on training images.

 [bash_scripts](bash_scripts) folder contains helpful scripts, that make work with a device more convenient.<br/>
 Connect to your device using Micro HDMI cable and copy scripts folder.<br/>